Abandon a gift in a Will to keep the pension?

 b) Source test

-This is where you transfer the assets into the company or trust – and you do not get value in return – but you keep control.
-In a contract, where you can prove a genuine gift and no further involvement then there is no attribution.
+This is where you transfer assets into the company or trust, and you do not receive value in return, but you retain control.
+In a contract, where you can prove a genuine gift and no further involvement, then there is no attribution.
 (This is after the 5 years have passed.)

 Relinquishing control